City View Classes

 Self Portrait Collage

-Music: Our young musicians explore the ways that music can be transformative.
-We have a set of guitars and this year, have added violins to our programming.
+Music: our young musicians explore the ways that music can be transformative.
+We have a set of violins and this year, and grade 8s learn guitar in Term 2.

 Copy of French Class Fun CV Yearbook 2020